orefalo/graphql-voyager/README.md

 Well, I got tired of trying to get this component working.

-This new version implements a proper separation of concerns: exit all the complex setup, cdns, versions mismatches, firewalls and dependencies with 3rd party middlewares.
+This new version implements a proper separation of concerns: exit all the complex setup, cdns, versions mismatches, firewalls, dependencies with 3rd party middlewares and last but not least: Learning REACT!

 The component is now super simple `getVoyager(sdl, displayOptions) => HTML`.
 The returned HTML has no dependencies, no url, no links.
 It's one big fat HTML with everything in it - just send it to your browser to render Voyager